-Content Additional information Explain what is meant by: System software manages the computer system system software resources.
-It also acts as a platform to run application software. application software.
-Application software is software that performs end- Give examples of both types of software. user tasks.
+Content Additional information

+Explain what is meant by: System software manages the computer system resources.
+It

+system software also acts as a platform to run application software.

+• application software.
+Application software is software that performs end-user tasks.

+Give examples of both types of software.

 Understand the need for, and functions of, operating systems (OS) and utility programs.

-Understand that the OS handles management of the: • processor(s) memory I/O devices • applications security.
+Understand that the OS handles management of the:

+• processor(s)

+• memory

+• I/O devices

+• applications

+• security.